pmengine/gitlesson/gitlesson.md

 Here head refers to the last commit.
 HEAD~1 refers to the one before, HEAD~2 etc etc.

-We can also refer by the commit id - its hex, so we only need the first few:
+We can also refer by the commit id - it's hexadecimal, so we only need the first few:

 ```BASH
 $ git diff db97e helloworld.py